 Developing mathematical foundations for life and artificial life, machine intelligence, and other emergent phenomena that defy reductionism.

-Establishing the scientific principles behind the technologies of the future to transform efficiency, health, defence and creativity.
+Establishing the scientific principles behind the technologies of the future, in order to transform work, health, defence and creativity.

 Developing mathematical models of markets, innovation and organisations, so that we can predict them and enhance them through interventions.